 Why Your Accessibility Solution Should Include Assistive Technology

-When customers with disabilities use services or purchase products or otherwise go about their everyday lives, they have every right to a barrier-free experience.
+When customers with disabilities use services, purchase products, or otherwise go about their everyday lives, they have every right to a barrier-free experience.
 Legislation such as the Americans with Disabilities Act (ADA) protect this right.
 Consequently, companies and organizations which provide these services products are bound to ensure they’re accessible – or risk infringing the law.
 However, what’s not always outlined in those laws, are the methods by which a barrier-free experience is delivered.
-It may be up to the company itself to figure out what best meets their accessibility obligations.
+It may be up to the company itself to figure out what best meets its accessibility obligations.
 It should have a proper evaluation of all its digital properties.
-This will include the websites as well as the apps, to ensure they’re usable by people with disabilities.
+This will include the websites as well as the apps to ensure they’re usable by people with disabilities.

 An AT suite of tools or an app can help persons who have difficulty typing on a keyboard, moving a mouse, reading the words on a screen, or working on a touch screen.
 It can enable them to drive a website and conduct transactions effortlessly.

 In a word, the answer is no. Researches demonstrate that a notable number of people with physical limitations don’t have the assistive technologies they need.
 Often it’s because they feel they can’t afford it.
 This is especially when increased costs start to add up, for instance, $600 for ZoomText software or $900 for the JAWS screen reader.